greenelab/deep-review/all-sections.md

 Drug repositioning can also be approached by attempting to predict novel drug-target interactions and then repurposing the drug for the associated indication [@tOpadZQw; @1SIuofeg].
-Wang et al [@TeIxEjqm] devised a pairwise input neural network with two hidden layers that takes two inputs, a drug and a target binding site, and predicts whether they interact.
+Wang et al. [@TeIxEjqm] devised a pairwise input neural network with two hidden layers that takes two inputs, a drug and a target binding site, and predicts whether they interact.
 Wang et al [@1AU7wzPqa] trained individual RBMs for each target in